eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 ]
     ```
     So, using #!entity-reference, how can we make sure everyone is assigned to the proper house?
 An anchor reference.
     The first argument should be the path within the source that describes the output entity, in this case a Person.
 A path that best represents a person in the source is `households[*].names[*]`.
 The second argument decribes the source of the information in the source document, in this case it's a House, so the proper path would be `households[*]`.
-As a full command, we get:
+When we add the arguments together, we get:

     ```
     src:    #!entity-reference#House[*].id#households[*].names[*]#households[*]